Main Office Four Corners Eye Clinic 575 Rivergate Lane #212 Durango, CO 81301 Phone: (970) 259-2202 Monday–Friday: 8 a.m.–5 p.m.

 We offer dry eye patients in Durango, Pagosa Springs, and Cortez, CO, and near Farmington, NM, a comprehensive evaluation to help not only address the symptoms but the underlying causes of dry eye.
 We emphasize the importance of patient education and home care to help address your eye care needs.
 During your dry eye exam, we dedicate additional time to allow us to thoroughly evaluate all aspects of the tear film, identify the contributing factors to your dry eye symptoms, and assess the surface and structure of the eye and surrounding tissue to help properly provide treatment.

-If you require specialized care for your dry eye care, including pathology on the ocular surface or surrounding tissue, Dr. Linda Rose, a cornea and external disease specialist, is available to provide advanced care.
+If you require specialized care for your dry eye care, including pathology on the ocular surface or surrounding tissue, Linda Rose, M.D., PhD, a cornea and external disease specialist, is available to provide advanced care.

 Advanced Dry Eye Treatment Options